lorin/booknotes/The-Advantage.md

 Strategy amoeba: big amoeba-like shape drawn on a flip chart that is filled in with terms and phrases

 Strategic durability: how often org needs to change its strategic anchors.
 Function of rate of innovation and barriers to entry

+Thematic goal: The rallying cry.
+Answers the question *What is most important, right now?*.
+It is:
+  * singular
+  * qualitative
+  * temporary
+  * shared across the leadership team

+Standard operating objectives: ongoing and relatively straightforward metrics and areas of responsibility that any leadership team must maintain in order to keep the org afloat.

 ## Disciplines